- AI technology in healthcare

 According to The World Health Organization forecasts, the number of medical workers is steadily decreasing every year, and by 2030 there will be a shortage of almost 10 million professionals.
-AI, ML and NLP can transform the way care is provided, meeting the need for better, more cost-effective care and helping to fill some of this gap in staffing.
+AI, machine learning systems, and NLP can transform the way care is provided, meeting the need for better, more cost-effective care and helping to fill some of this gap in staffing.
 This is especially true as the population ages and health needs become more complex.

 As the next step in telemedicine, Telesurgery aims to help reduce the damage caused by staff shortages.
 Telehealth, or virtual meeting, has become more widely used during the pandemic.
 This service has been used by those living in remote areas for several decades, but regularly by telephone rather than video conferencing.

 With the pandemic and the need for social distancing, telemedicine has become an integral part of healthcare services.
 Therefore, it has improved significantly as a result of the demand throughout the pandemic.
 Telesurgery is a field that is being researched and can be used in the provision of emergency care.